Two arrested in relation to Ashland Drive shooting Friday

 According to captain Casey Moilanen, during an altercation, both Rochester men allegedly fired shots at each other outside the building.

+According to court documents, the suspects and witnesses gave different accounts of the shots fired, but both men told law enforcement their own guns after the other shot.

+King told law enforcement he fired eleven to twelve shots, while Adams said he fired once.

-Moilanen said witnesses described a vehicle King rode in leaving the complex, and police arrested the 23-year-old man after a traffic stop on 19th street and Valleyhigh Drive.
+Moilanen said witnesses described a Red Equinox King rode in leaving the complex, and police arrested the 23-year-old man after a traffic stop on 19th street and Valleyhigh Drive.

 Police arrested Adams, 27, at the apartment complex, Moilanen added.